Oil giant Shell says it needs oil output to fund green shift

 "I think this energy transition can be done but it will require a lot of orchestration and a lot of faith of society that it can be done. `

-"f you want to destroy the faith by driving up energy prices by creating shortages or market failures, I think politicians are going to lose societal acceptance that this is actually doable."
+"If you want to destroy the faith by driving up energy prices, by creating shortages or market failures, I think politicians are going to lose societal acceptance that this is actually doable."

 As powerful as Shell is, its customers may be more powerful.